 Let’s take a look at the different stages of self-awareness and self-empowerment, as well as some simple exercises to help you cultivate your own self-awareness.

-Stage one: basic self-awareness
+Stage 1: basic self-awareness

 In this first stage of self-awareness, you can start to explore your inner world with non-judgement and curiosity.
 Notice how you’re feeling, what you’re thinking.
 What you’re feeling challenged by, what your self-talk sounds like and how you react to the world around you.